Definitely-not-AWS-Workshops/workshop-1-blog/content/3-Preparation/1-Terraform-Modules-Repository/_index.md

 └── modules/
     │
     ├── network/
-    │   ├── (files and subfolders related to network module) │
+    │   ├── (files and submodules related to network module) │
     ├── image-repository/
-    │   ├── (files and subfolders related to image repository module) │
+    │   ├── (files and submodules related to image repository module) │
     ├── database/
-    │   ├── (files and subfolders related to database module) │
+    │   ├── (files and submodules related to database module) │
     ├── security/
-    │   ├── (files and subfolders related to security module) │
+    │   ├── (files and submodules related to security module) │
     ├── routing/
-    │   ├── (files and subfolders related to routing module) │
+    │   ├── (files and submodules related to routing module) │
     ├── app/
-    │   ├── (files and subfolders related to app module) │
+    │   ├── (files and submodules related to app module) │
     └── web/
-        ├── (files and subfolders related to web module)
+        ├── (files and submodules related to web module)

 ```